-North Korea Now Has Missile-Ready Nuclear Weapons, So Things Are Getting Serious
+North Korea Has Missile-Ready Nuclear Weapons, & That’s Very Worrisome

 North Korea has successfully produced a miniaturized nuclear warhead that can fit inside its missiles, according to conclusions reached in a confidential assessment conducted by U.S. intelligence officials and reported by The Washington Post.
 "The [intelligence community] assesses North Korea has produced nuclear weapons for ballistic missile delivery, to include delivery by ICBM-class missiles," the assessment states.
 To put it another way, North Korea allegedly now has missile-ready nuclear weapons.